 The accommodation was booked out over that weekend so my guests booked accommodation else where in ballito and Umhlanga.

-I had the whole thing planned out, i was going to have facials and massages and tons of treatments to look simply stunning.....Time and life had other plans for me.
-Thankfully I've always physically active so I merely continued with my exercise routine, 3 days a week at the least.
+I had it all figured out, i was going to have facials and massages and tons of treatments to look simply stunning.....Time and life had other plans for me.
+Thankfully I've always been physically active so I merely continued with my exercise routine, 3 days a week at the least.
 Drank lots of water every day.
 Kept a record of what I ate, in the 2-3 weeks leading up to the wedding, I cut out sweet things completely, I had already reduced my sugar intake years ago, so it wasn't terribly difficult.
 Took my usual multi vitamins and continued with my normal Dermalogica skin care regime.
-My make up artist warned me not to do a facial in the month of my wedding as my skin may react with the combination of stress and we wouldn't have enough time to correct.
+My make up artist warned me not to have any facials in the month of my wedding as my skin may react with the added complexity of stress and we wouldn't have enough time to correct.
 I did manage to squeeze in my express Mani and full on spa pedi a day before all my festivities were set to begin.

 We chose a venue with a beautiful view so decor could be minimal.

 Our ceremony was out in the garden with the deck being used as our stage.
 Our background was the ocean.
-We had simple, minimal but elelgant flowers together with draping to act as a frame to the ceremony.
+We had simple, minimal but elegant flowers, together with draping to act as a frame to the ceremony.

-The aisle had lanterns on either side and we use gold tiffany chairs.
+The aisle had lanterns on either side and we used gold tiffany chairs.

-Rose petals for the ceremony were in little paper cones sealed with a mini peg and pamphlets spoke to the significance of the ceremony and the ceremony agenda.
+Rose petals for the ceremony were in little paper cones sealed with a mini peg and pamphlets spoke to the significance of the ceremony as well as the ceremony agenda.